sinanuozdemir/sfdat28/README.md

 	* We will be examining What people are really looking for in a data scientist..

 * We will continue to use pandas to investigate missing values in data and have a sense of how to deal with them

+### Class 3: APIs / Web Scraping 101

+####Agenda

+* To install tweepy please type into your console `pip install tweepy`
+* Slides on Getting Data [here](slides/03_getting_data.pdf)
+* Intro to Regular Expressions [here](notebooks/03_regex_example.ipynb)
+* Getting Data from the open web [here](notebooks/03_getting_data_from_web.ipynb)
+* Getting Data from an API [here](notebooks/03_getting_data_from_api.ipynb)
+* LAB on getting data [here](labs/03_getting_data_lab.ipynb)

+####Homework
+* The first homework will be assigned by tomorrow morning (in a homework folder) and it is due in two Wednesdays (8/31)
+	* It is a combo of pandas question with a bit of API/scraping
+	* Please push your completed work to your sfdat26_work repo for grading
+* Your [first project milestone](project.md) is due next Wednesday.
+It is the first three ideas you have for your project.
+Think about potential interesting sources of data you would like to work with.
+This can come from work, hobby, or elsewhere!

+####Resources:

+* [Mashape](https://www.mashape.com/) allows you to explore tons of different APIs.
+Alternatively, a Python API wrapper is available for many popular APIs.
+* [The Data Science Toolkit](http://www.datasciencetoolkit.org/) is a collection of location-based and text-related APIs.
+* [API Integration in Python](https://realpython.com/blog/python/api-integration-in-python/) provides a very readable introduction to REST APIs.
+* [Microsoft's Face Detection API](https://www.microsoft.com/cognitive-services/en-us/face-api#detection), which powers [How-Old.net](https://how-old.net/), is a great example of how a machine learning API can be leveraged to produce a compelling web application.
+Web Scraping Resources:
+* For a much longer web scraping tutorial covering Beautiful Soup, lxml, XPath, and Selenium, watch [Web Scraping with Python](https://www.youtube.com/watch?v=p1iX0uxM1w8) (3 hours 23 minutes) from PyCon 2014.
+The slides and code are also available.
+* [import.io](https://www.import.io/) and [Kimono](https://www.kimonolabs.com/) claim to allow you to scrape websites without writing any code.
+Its alrighhhtttttt
+* [How a Math Genius Hacked OkCupid](http://www.wired.com/2014/01/how-to-hack-okcupid/all/) to Find True Love and [How Netflix Reverse Engineered](http://www.theatlantic.com/technology/archive/2014/01/how-netflix-reverse-engineered-hollywood/282679/?single_page=true) Hollywood are two fun examples of how web scraping has been used to build interesting datasets.